 Timothy W. Moore

-Following several years as a patrol officer, Moore was a City of Phoenix Police Detective for nearly two and half decades, working a wide range of detective assignments.
-He worked the Property Crimes Bureau, Airport Investigations Unit and Property Management Bureau.
+Following several years as a patrol officer, Moore was a City of Phoenix Police Detective until he retired in January of 2016.
+He worked a wide range of detective assignments. from Property Crimes Bureau, Airport Investigations Unit and Property Management Bureau.
 He was assigned to the Family Investigations Bureau—Assaults Unit, Violent Crimes Bureau—Homicide Detail, before an appointment as a Court Liaison to the Maricopa County Attorney’s Office.
-He was selected to work in the Laboratory Services Bureau, and then the Administrative Detective in the Reserve Division.
+He work in the Laboratory Services Bureau, then as the Administrative Detective in the Reserve Division.
 His final assignment was in the Violent Crimes Bureau’s—Crime Gun Intelligence Squad.

 Moore has a Bachelor’s Degree in Public Administration.
 He has taught Crime Scene Management, Collection and Preservation of Evidence, Interview and Interrogation Techniques along with Crime Scene Photography, Specialized Crimes and Death Investigation at the Arizona Law Enforcement Academy (ALEA) in Phoenix.